pgerber/linux-sysadmin-utilities/strip_comments/README.md

 ContactInfo 4B45 672A E4D1 5C01 E663 E826 3E51 19FB 0B2C 1DFB Peter Gerber <peter@tschoerbi.ch>
 ```

 Now let's see what happens if we pass the file to strip_comments using the following command: **strip_comments -n torrc**.
-It a little easier to read, isn't it?
+It's a little easier to read, isn't it?
 The line number are often pretty useful too.

 ```
        7 | ORPort 443 NoListen